-MUNICIPAL 2013 GHG INVENTORY
+GOVERNMENT GHG INVENTORY

-While the municipal facilities and operations accounts for less than 4% of the total community 2013 GHG inventory; it is important to highlight these areas where City departments have the most influence and control to lead by example.
+While the municipal facilities and operations account for less than 4% of the total community 2013 GHG inventory; it is important to highlight these areas where City departments have the most influence and control to lead by example.

-GHG REDUCTION ANALYSIS
+GREENHOUSE GAS REDUCTION ANALYSIS

 Using the ICLEI Clearpath tool, GHG emissions pathways were developed to analyze future scenarios.
 There is a scenario developed to reflect the changes in GHG emissions for implementing the Climate Actions of this plan, and a No Further Action scenario assuming that no actions beyond Fall 2021 are implemented.
-No Further Action only includes reductions from the CCA program at an 85% participation rate and municipal on-site renewable energy programs that have signed contracts, and assumes the emissions from the 2018 RFC West subregion remain flat.
+No Further Action only includes reductions from the CCA program, municipal onsite renewable energy programs that currently have signed contracts, and electric grid emissions from the 2018 RFC West subregion remaining constant.